jrl-umi3218/DirectVisualServoing/README.md

 - \param shiftZ the signed depth shift (in coherent units regarding metFac)
 - \param rotY the signed vertical rotation (in degrees)

-The directory resultat contains the outputs (desired, current and error images + desired and current poses along iterations + residuals + processing times)
+The directory `resultat` contains the outputs (desired, current and error images + desired and current poses along iterations + residuals + processing times)

-In photometricVisualServoing.cpp, defocusDirectVisualServoing.cpp source files, uncomment #define WITH_*_ROBOT, and #define WITH_*_CAMERA to use a real robot, for the former, and a real camera, for the latter, and comment them to use a fully simulated run.
+In `photometricVisualServoing.cpp`, `defocusDirectVisualServoing.cpp` source files, uncomment `#define WITH_*_ROBOT`, and `#define WITH_*_CAMERA` to use a real robot, for the former, and a real camera, for the latter, and comment them to use a fully simulated run.